www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t10-update-dependencies.md

 * [ ] Add automatic dependency updates for distro repo as well.
 * [ ] Check if no versions are present in POM-XMLs.
 # Done Tasks
+* [x] Auto update via the daily CI is not working. -> The git change detector after the Maven update did not work correctly.
 * [x] [Migrate to Java 25](https://openjdk.org/projects/jdk/25/)
     * [x] Update Java in container.
     * [x] Update Java in Maven. -> Do this starting with July 2026, as otherwise this new JDK version is harder to get by on personal computers.